Valencia Half Marathon: History

+On 24 October 2021, Letesenbet Gidey ran a time of 1:02:52, breaking Ruth Chepn'getich's previous world record of 1:04:02 by over one minute.

+On 27 October 2024, Yomif Kejelcha ran a time of 57:30 to break Jacob Kiplimo's previous world record of 57:31 set in 2021.

 Course

 The half marathon starts and finishes on Carrer d'Antonio Ferrandis about 1 km southwest of the City of Arts and Sciences.

 The course first crosses the City of Arts and Sciences before making a loop around the Camins al Grau and Algirós districts for the first third of the race.
 The half marathon then largely follows the roads along the Garden of the Turia as it makes its way northwest to Ciutat Vella and then back to the start.

 Winners

-The course records for the half marathon are 57:32 for the men's race (set by Kibiwott Kandie in 2020) and 64:51 minutes for the women's race (also a world record at the time, set by Joyciline Jepkosgei in 2017).
+The course records for the half marathon are 57:30 for the men's race (set by Yomif Kejelcha in 2024) and 1:02:52 for the women's race (which is also the current world record, set by Letesenbet Gidey in 2021).
 The latter time is the women's all-comers record for the event in Spain.